Installing Madrigal for the first time

 Most of the prerequisites for Madrigal are pre-installed in any modern unix distribution.
 They are:

-- A C and a FORTRAN compiler.
+- A C, C++, and a FORTRAN compiler.
 The free GNU compilers may be downloaded from the GNU Website .

-- tclsh, which may be downloaded from the Tcl Resource Center .
+- tclsh, which may be downloaded from the Tcl Resource Center and libpng available from http://www.libpng.org/pub/png/libpng.html.
+Both these are typically included on unix distributions.

 - A web server.